gowrath/johnbdev/README.md

 The pages load quickly, with the pictures being served secondarily.

+Some challenges I overcame was the initial setup on Google Cloud with Firebase store.
+This required getting familiar with the Firebase CLI, setting up authentication, uploading files/assets, understanding buckets and deployment.

 I am using the Gatsby Theme [`@lekoarts/gatsby-theme-minimal-blog`] by LekoArts.

 Here are some of the features: